zaeem1510/Bug-Prediction-Model/README.md

 10 clusters were predetermined to classify the tickets into types.
 The number of clusters has a linear relationship with overfitting hence, to avoid overfitting, the number of clusters must be reduced and vice versa for underfitting.
 **Note:** The model was pickled to allow reloading the model by storing it in km.
 This step is not necessary but included to improve modularity.

+**Multidimensional Scaling:**
+Multidimensional scaling is used to convert the distance calculated earlier (through cosine similarity) into a 2-dimensioanl array containing the cooradinates of the tickets that can be plotted.

+**Visualization:**
+Cluster names and colors are defined in respective dictionaries.
+The tickets were clustered based on the assigned colours.
+Tickets with higher similarity are clustered together and the ones that have least similarity are the farthest. **Note:** The plot visualizes the distance between the vectorized tickets and hence has no dependence on the training of the model.